 We are conducting in-person worship at Middletown SDA Church with no capacity restrictions.
 Some safety recommendations are in still in place to protect the well-being of all who attend.
 Please see here for details.

 The world needs to hear about Gods love more than ever, and your support of the ministries of the Middletown SDA Church and the SDA Church as a whole through donations to Tithe and Local Church Budget will help ensure we can continue ministries, even when they can't be in person.
 Since we can't pass the plate on Sabbath, you can still return back to God his offerings through the Online Giving portal.

 Adult Sabbath School Resources

-Join our Adult Sabbath School discussion online this Sabbath at 9:30 AM.
+Join our Adult Sabbath School discussion in person this Sabbath at 9:30 AM.

 Meeting ID: 729 229 020

 Join our Private Church Facebook Group